rvamir/simple-devops-project/README.md

 kubectl get pods
 kubectl get services

-3. Access the application using the external IP of the Kubernetes service.
+3. Access the application using the Nodeport and minikubeip